 It has been estimated that up to 15% of all digital media industry’s revenue comes from affiliate marketing.
-For instance, eToro, a social investment network, has reportedly paid out $87 million in commissions to its affiliates since the beginning.
+For instance, eToro, a social investment network, has reportedly paid its affiliates $87 million in commissions since the beginning.
 According to SimilarWeb, 6% of the hefty 2.5 billion online visits a month Amazon gets arrive from affiliates.
-But it is not only bells and whistles as affiliate marketing fraud erodes badly these numbers.
+But it is not only bells and whistles, as affiliate marketing fraud erodes these numbers badly.

 Are you worried that your affiliates might be stealing from you?
 Then it would help if you read this guide.

-In the following article, you will learn what affiliate marketing fraud is, the most common types of affiliate fraud, and the signs that you should not ignore to prevent the fraud.
+In the following article, you will learn what affiliate marketing fraud is, the most common types of affiliate fraud, and the signs you should not ignore to prevent fraud.

 What is Affiliate Marketing Fraud?